AI Visibility – FAQ

 Is visibility in AI systems created by more content?

 No. Visibility in AI systems is not created by volume, quantity, or publication frequency.
 AI models do not evaluate who publishes the most, but who is described most understandably and consistently.
+More content can even create additional fuzziness if the underlying structure remains unclear.

 What does "comprehensibility" mean in the context of AI Visibility?